ScooloV/bbpedia/docs/dungeon_bowl/league_and_exhibition_play.md

 begins anew!

-***U-- nfortunaU not everyone is able to commit to the time reouir«f(n, c Coaches may not live close to their gaming friends, worked** fam , t 18\**' **contrive to keep us away from our hobby, meaning that often we al,  "\** occasional stand-alone game when time permits.
+***U-- nfortunaU not everyone is able to commit to the time reouirf(n, c Coaches may not live close to their gaming friends, worked** fam , t 18\**' **contrive to keep us away from our hobby, meaning that often we al,  "\** occasional stand-alone game when time permits.
 Such stand-atore games am L "!£"\** "\* ga'- 2S  "